 While we were getting ready to drive to California, Flicker escaped her home yet again.
 This time, she was not easily re-caught, and for two weeks she was running loose in her neighborhood, too skittish to let anyone get close to her.
 At

 Some careful planning, a lot of waiting, and a few handy tools later, Leyton had successfully tranquilized and caught Flicker.
 He loaded her up and drove her home to WSWS, where we introduced her to Rayne.
 Although Rayne was thrilled, Flicker wasn’t too interested – all she wanted was to figure out how to get out of the habitat.
 And she did, just a couple of hours later!
 Thanks to quick planning and the help of some weekend warriors, she was kept inside the perimeter fence and recaptured.
 We moved her to a temporary habitat with a roof and began to brainstorm some habitat upgrades that might encourage her to stay put once she moves back in.

-For now, Flicker is cooling her jets, learning our routine and familiarizing herself with caretakers, and working at building a friendship with Rayne.
-In the mornings, Rayne walks over to the One Acre enrichment habitat that’s adjacent to Flicker’s habitat and they enjoy some playtime and breakfast together.
-By building relationships with Rayne and our human pack, we hope to increase Flicker’s quality of life to the point where she’s no longer afraid and instead, actually begins to fully appreciate all the perks of sanctuary life.
+For now, Flicker is cooling her jets, learning our routine and familiarizing herself with caretakers.
+She loves all the space she has to explore in her new, large and secure habitat.
+We hope to increase Flicker’s quality of life to the point where she’s no longer afraid and instead, actually begins to fully appreciate all the perks of sanctuary life.